bradietilley/pest-stories/docs/README.md

 #### Datasets in Actions

 Datasets behave slightly differently in Stories or, specifically, Actions.
-From the outset, the syntax is no different, but how your arguments are provided to you differs.
+From the outset, the syntax is no different, but how you interact with the arguments may differ.

 In standard Pest or PHPUnit the dataset arguments are simply passed in from left-to-right.